 - Coverage.
-Refers to what your particular insurance policy covers — or provides financial compensation for after an accident or claim.
-For example, third-party damage policies provide for financial compensation to pay for the repairs of someone else’s property only, while a comprehensive policy pays out for both your car and those of others involved in the accident.
+Refers to what your particular insurance policy covers — what it provides financial compensation for after an accident or claim.

 - Limits.
 The maximum amount your policy covers in a particular situation.
 For example, your policy might cover up to $5,000 in accidental damages — but not a penny more, leaving you to cover the rest.

 - Exclusions.
 Conditions under which the insurance company won’t pay out a policy.
-For example, you might be covered for car theft with an exclusion for unlocked vehicles.
-This means you can make a claim if your car is stolen, but if you left it unlocked at the time of theft, your provider won’t help out.
+For example, you might be covered for car theft with an exclusion for unlocked vehicles — meaning your carrier won’t help if your car got stolen after you left it unlocked.

 - Premiums.
 The regular, ongoing amount you pay monthly, quarterly or annually to carry an active policy.

 - Fees.
 Any combination of additional costs you pay on top of your premium, such as administration fees, cancellation fees and support fees.

 - Discounts.
 Common discounts include multipolicy discounts for taking out multiple policies with the same insurer, discounts for buying online and no-claims discounts that build every year you don’t get in an accident.

 After you’ve narrowed down policies that meet your needs, it’s time to compare their prices.
 Remember: Your goal is to find the car insurance that’s right for you — which means it might not always be the cheapest.

 - Compare multiple quotes.
 Quotes can help establish a ballpark price range for your insurance needs.
 If you receive one that’s suspiciously low when compared to the other, make sure it’s not missing something important.